evgenyneu/evgenii.com/files/2016/08/card_experiment/index.md

   function runExperiment() {
     var shuffledDeck = originalDeck.slice();

-    // Vounteer shuffles the deck
+    // Volunteer shuffles the deck
     var shuffledDeckVolunteer = shuffleArray(shuffledDeck);

     // Make a copy of volunteer's deck, it will be used later by the magician